Providing a great customer experience at every touchpoint is a critical part of business success.

 Consistently offering this kind of approach is also proven to attract new customers too: 65% of customers say they find great experiences to be more influential than advertising.

-To illustrate how a seamless customer experience can work for both businesses and their customers, let’s take a look at the customer journey - one of the most important aspects of the customer experience.
+To illustrate how a seamless customer experience can work for both businesses and their customers, let’s take a look at the customer journey.

 1. The customer browses social media.